notiz-dev/notiz/content/blog/send-beautiful-emails-crafted-with-maizzle.md

 </div>

 Start the development server with `npm run dev` and go to [localhost:3000](http://localhost:3000) in your browser to see your email templates.
-This is useful for your local development.
+This is useful for local development.

 When your templates are ready you want to build your email templates for production: